Goziechukwu/decor-awesome/README.md

 - _Love-Running Project_- from Code Institute: Some of the Love-Running Project's style of naming was used in naming some of the ids and classes in Decor Awesome's website; also a few of Love-Running Project's css style rules were used in Decor Awesome's 'style.css' file.

-- _unsplash.com_: All photos in the website were obtained from the *unsplash.com* website.
+- _Unsplash website_: All photos in the website were obtained from the [Unsplash website](unsplash.com) website.

+- _Font Awesome_: All icons used in the 'enhanced-mood' section and in the footer section were gotten from the [Font Awesome](https://fontawesome.com/) website.

+- _Google Fonts_: The two fonts, Oswald and Lato used in the website design were obtained from [Google Fonts](https://fonts.google.com/).

+- _Code Institute Form Dump Url_: The [Code Institute's Form Dump url](https://formdump.codeinstitute.net/) was used in my code for the posting of the form in the 'signup.html'.